| 1932 Ford three-window coupe project |

 Here's one of the original headlight bars that I've started polishing, shown the way it looks best, in bare metal.

-We're going to be dropping another headlight bar in a unique way, and then we'll try all three of them on the car.
+We also dropped another headlight bar in a unique way, and then we'll try all three of them on the car.

 |